 Description Submitted to Approximate Due Date The Certificate Holders will notify that the EM&CP is available for review to the chief executive officer of each affected municipality and to residents, businesses, and building, structure, and facility owners and to the extent known, operators of the same when such land uses are located within 100 feet of the HDD staging areas, off-ROW construction access roads, and the overland components of the Project.
 The notice will meet the conditions outlined in CC 153.
 The Certificate Holders will also provide a hard copy synopsis of any approved Segment EM&CP for residents owning property located within 100 feet of the Construction Zone as delineated therein.
 The synopsis will meet the conditions outlined in CC 153.
 Proof of notice to residents, businesses, and building and structure owners will be provided to the Secretary.
 Chief executive officer of each affected municipality.
 Residences, Businesses, and Building/structure/ facility owners/ operators.
 Concurrent with the filing of the Segment EM&CP.
-A certificate of service indicating upon whom all EM&CP notices and documents were served and a copy of the written notice will be filed by the Certificate Holders (CC 155b).
-Secretary of the Commission.
-Following each applicable Segment EM&CP filing.
-BEFORE CONSTRU JCTION All necessary permits and consents referred to in CC 16 that pertain to Segment 10 (CC 9).
-Secretary of the Commission.
-Before commencing site preparation and any construction activities.
-The Certificate Holders shall not commence work on any Segment until they shall have obtained all required interests in real estate, including interests in real estate to be used for access roads (whether obtained through a conveyance, consent, permit, or other approval) as are necessary and applicable for such Segment.
+A certificate of service indicating upon whom all EM&CP Secretary of the Following each notices and documents were served and a copy of the Commission. applicable Segment written notice will be filed by the Certificate Holders (CC EM&CP filing.
+155b).
+BEFORE CONSTRU All necessary permits and consents referred to in CC 16 Secretary of the Before commencing that pertain to Segment 10 (CC 9).
+Commission. site preparation and any construction activities.
+The Certificate Holders shall not commence work on any Secretary of the Before Segment until they shall have obtained all required Commission. commencement of interests in real estate, including interests in real estate to construction. be used for access roads (whether obtained through a conveyance, consent, permit, or other approval) as are necessary and applicable for such Segment.
 Evidence of the obtaining of such interests shall be provided to the Secretary prior to commencement of the work (CC 10).
-Secretary of the Commission.
-Before commencement of construction.
-The Certificate Holders will inform the Secretary and NYSDEC at least five days before commencing site preparation for the Project (CC 46).
-Secretary and NYSDEC.
-At least 5 days before commencing site preparation.
-The Certificate Holders will consult with each transportation department or agency having jurisdiction over any roads, related structures, and components that will be crossed by the Facility or used for direct access to the Construction Zone.
-If the access road takes direct access from, or lies within the limits of, such roads, the Certificate Holders will notify each relevant transportation department or agency of the approximate date when work will begin (CC 69a).
-Transportation Department or Agency crossed by project.
-When work begins.
+The Certificate Holders will inform the Secretary and Secretary and At least 5 days before NYSDEC at least five days before commencing site NYSDEC. commencing site preparation for the Project (CC 46). preparation.
+The Certificate Holders will consult with each transportation Transportation When work begins. department or agency having jurisdiction over any roads, Department or Ŭ related structures, and components that will be crossed by Agency crossed by the Facility or used for direct access to the Construction project.
+Zone.
+If the access road takes direct access from, or lies within the limits of, such roads, the Certificate Holders will